repeatersboz/10m-repeater/README.md

 - TX UP Led

 ## Remarks & notes
 The case temperature is logged by the DHT22 module.
-This requiers the wiringpi library en the lol_dht22 package.
+This requiers the wiringpi library and the lol_dht22 package.